DIFM-Brain/ofpetrial/vignettes/articles/index.md

 ### Development version

-You can install the development version of ofpetrial from [Github](https://github.com/DIFM-Brain/ofpetrial):
+You can install the development version of the package from [Github](https://github.com/DIFM-Brain/ofpetrial):

 ``` r